Phishing emails are designed to trick you into providing sensitive personal information, such as your passwords.

-- Offer Rare/expensive/free items
+- Offering rare/expensive/free items

-- Or even threaten to suspend your account
+- Threatening to suspend your account